MarshalPaterson/Marshalling/README.md

 # Example @ https://marshalling.herokuapp.com

-Currently working on the next version that works with React, NPM pacakge may not work at the moment.
+Currently working with React and a Marshalling NPM pacakge.